ScrollPrize/scrollprize-website/docs/06_tutorial3.md

   <figcaption className="mt-0">Segmentation: finding a surface of papyrus.</figcaption>
 </figure>

-Run `VC` on the command line to open the GUI app (or `open /Applications/VC.app` on macOS with Homebrew).
+Run ` docker run -v c:\campfire:/campfire -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix ghcr.io/spacegaier/volume-cartographer:edge VC` on the command line to open the GUI app (or `open /Applications/VC.app` on macOS with Homebrew).

 Now open the `campfire.volpkg` directory using *“File > Open volpkg”*.
 You should see something like this: